 Have you ever felt a sudden urge to use the bathroom?
-Or accidentally peed or pooped in your pants?
 Do you have to plan your day around bathrooms and how quickly you can get to them?

 If anything like this has happened to you, don’t worry.
 You’re in good company.

 Urinary and fecal incontinence — characterized as the loss of control of the bladder and the rectum or anus — is more common than you think.
-While the prevalence of incontinence is not fully understood due to the negative stigma associated with these conditions, experts believe as many as one in six Americans struggle with incontinence every day.
+While the prevalence of incontinence is not fully understood because of the negative stigma, experts believe millions of Americans struggle with incontinence every day.

 “Countless patients have sought help for these conditions that, understandably, cause so much shame, embarrassment and emotional distress,” says Dr. Joaquin Estrada, a colorectal surgeon at Advocate Illinois Masonic Medical Center in Chicago.
 “What I tell each and every single one of them is that there is nothing to be ashamed of.
 Thanks to advancements in medicine, patients can regain control of their bodies.”

 The first step to regaining control is education.
 Dr. Estrada shares five things you need to know about incontinence: